marcmagus/yoku-randomizer-tracker/README.md

   * **Archipelago**:
     * **Scouting**: (PopTracker) With this option active, locations that you can view but can't reach will display a blue diamond.
 If you collect the "Scout" item there (represented by an eyeball), a message will be sent to Archipelago to give a free hint for that location.
 You will need to use an Archipelago client which displays global messages (such as the Text Client) to view it.
 This is intended to mimic looking at the item in the bubble, for items that display the Archipelago logo.
 The blue diamond will revert to a blue square once you collect the hint, or be replaced by an appropriately colored square if the location is accessible.
-      * In the *Grouped Locations* variant, grouped scout locations will not hide themselves when sent.
+      * In the *Grouped Locations* variant, grouped scout locations will not hide themselves when accessible, sorry.

 ## Customization